The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

 \begin{section}{Introduction} The class of automaton groups is a rich source for groups with exotic properties.
 Probably the most famous one of these groups is Grigorchuk's group (and we refer the reader e.\,g.\ to \cite{bartholdi2021groups,nekrashevych2005self} for many more examples).
-Grigorchuk's group was the first example of a group with intermediate growth (see e.\,g.\ \cite{grigorchuk2008groups} for more information) and is also a Burnside group (in the sense that it is infinite while very element has finite order) as well as amenable but not elementary amenable (see e.\,g.\ \cite{juschenko2022amenability}).
+Grigorchuk's group was the first example of a group with intermediate growth (see e.\,g.\ \cite{grigorchuk2008groups} for more information) and is also a Burnside group (in the sense that it is infinite while every element has finite order) as well as amenable but not elementary amenable (see e.\,g.\ \cite{juschenko2022amenability}).
 Interestingly, it is not finitely presented \cite{grigorchuk1999system} but, as an automaton group, it has a finite description using an automaton.
 This demonstrates that using automata to generate groups (and also semigroups) is algorithmically interesting as we may give the generating automaton as a finite input to an algorithm, which allows us to consider algorithms for groups that do not have finite presentations (in the sense of a pair of finitely many generators and finitely many relations over them).
+Semigroups arise naturally in this field (e.\,g.\ via the dual automaton) and have received quite a lot of attention structurally (e.\,g.\ \cite{cain2009automaton, brough2015automaton, klimann2016automaton, brough2017automaton, picantin2019automatic, bartholdi2020hierarchy, structurePart, orbitsPart, decidabilityPart, brough2023automaton}) and algorithmically (e.\,g.\ \cite{klimann2012implementing, gillibert2014finiteness, bartholdi2020hierarchy, expandabilityPart, dangeli2024freeness}).